-Bitcoin’s increasing acceptance and escalating value has given people worldwide the unprecedented opportunity to use their coins to buy property, especially those who took the chance when it was at its lowest value.
+Bitcoin’s increasing acceptance and escalating value have given people worldwide the unprecedented opportunity to use their coins to buy property, especially those who took the chance when it was at its lowest value.

-The popularity of cryptocurrencies such as Bitcoin, Ethereum and Litecoin has shot up in recent months, with 1 Bitcoin being valued at around £5,447 at present.
-Over 9 years, Bitcoin’s value has fluctuated drastically, dropping and rising significantly in the matter of minutes, making many people who doubted its legitimacy wish they had invested back in 2009.
+Over 14 years, Bitcoin’s value has fluctuated drastically, dropping and rising significantly in a matter of minutes, making many people who doubted its legitimacy wish they had invested back in 2009.

 House removal experts, Compare My Move will look at the role Bitcoin has and continues to have in the property industry, the estate agents who are accepting Bitcoin, the advantages and disadvantages of using cryptocurrency to purchase a house, and the future of buying a house with Bitcoin in the UK.